YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

      };
    }, '0.0.1', {requires: ['mojito-client']});

+.. _07_lesson_binder-when:

 When Are Binders Executed?
 ##########################

-The binder ``index.js`` will be created whenever the index function of the controller is executed. and its corresponding DOM node is attached to a client page.
-Mojito will select that DOM node and pass it into the bind function.
+The binder ``index.js`` will be created whenever the ``index`` function of the controller is executed. and its corresponding DOM node is attached to a client page.
+Mojito will select that DOM node and pass it into the ``bind`` function.
 This allows you to write code to capture UI events and interact with Mojito or other mojit binders.

+.. _07_lesson_binder-functions:

 Binder Functions
 ################

+.. _07_binder_functions-init:

 init
 ****

-The init method is called with an instance of a mojit proxy specific for this mojit binder instance.
-The mojit proxy can be used at this point to listen for events.
-It is typical to store the mojit proxy for later use as well.
-The mojit proxy is the only gateway back into the Mojito framework for your binder.
+The ``init`` method is called with an instance of a mojit proxy specific for this mojit binder instance.
+The ``mojitProxy`` instance can be used at this point to listen for events.
+It is typical to store the ``mojitProxy`` for later use as well.
+The ``mojitProxy`` object is the only gateway back into the Mojito framework for your binder.

+.. _07_binder_functions-bind:

 bind
 ****

-The bind method is passed a Y.Node instance that wraps the DOM node representing this mojit instance within the DOM.
-It will be called after all other binders on the page have been constructed and their initmethods have been called.
-The mojit proxy can be used at this point to broadcast events.
-Users should attach DOM event handlers in bind to capture user interactions.
+The ``bind`` method is passed a ``Y.Node`` instance that wraps the DOM node representing this mojit instance within the DOM.
+It will be called after all other binders on the page have been constructed and their ``init`` methods have been called.
+The ``mojitProxy`` can be used at this point to broadcast events.
+Users should attach DOM event handlers in ``bind`` to capture user interactions.

+.. _07_lesson_binder-mojitProxy:

 mojitProxy Object
 #################

 Each binder, when constructed by Mojito on the client, is given a proxy object for interactions with the mojit it represents as well as with other mojits on the page.
-This mojitProxy should be saved with this for use in the other parts of the binder.
+This ``mojitProxy`` should be saved with this for use in the other parts of the binder.

+.. _07_lesson_mojitProxy-props:

 Properties
 **********

+The ``mojitProxy`` object has the following properties:

 - ``config`` - the instance specification for the mojit linked to the binder
 - ``context`` - environment information such as language, device, region, site, etc.
 - ``children`` - the children of the mojit, which is defined in application.json.
+- ``data`` - the data model that allows your binder to share and access data through a tunnel that data can pass between the client and server.
 - ``type`` - the name of the mojit that attached the binder to the DOM.

-From the mojitProxy, you can access properties that use the interface and provides the information below:
+From the ``mojitProxy``, you can access properties that use the interface and provides the information below:

 .. code-block:: javascript